 We hold personal data for the following purposes:

-If you consent to receive the weekly Scottish Rural Network newsletter or the LEADER newsletter, we will retain your name and email address, which will be processed by our partner organisation Campaign Monitor.
+If you consent to receive the weekly Scottish Rural Network newsletter, we will retain your email address, which will be processed by our partner organisation Campaign Monitor.

 The data we may use about you